liferay/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 weight: 1
 ---

-## The My User Account Model
+## Model

-The following fields are currently supported:
+The following fields are currently supported for this model:

 * **birthDate**: the date of birth of the user.
 * **alternateName**: the alias of the user.